jrief/django-formset/docs/source/django-formset.rst

 The attribute ``withhold-feedback="..."`` only has effect while editing the form fields.
-Whenever the user clicks onto the submit button of a form containing invalid data, then all fields which did not validate will show their error message and set a red border.
+Whenever the user clicks onto the submit button of a form containing invalid data, then all fields which did not validate, will show their error message together with an alert symbol and an alert border (usually red).

-Non-field errors need more logic and are always computed on the server.
+Non-field errors need more logic and therefore are always computed on the server.